cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 - *eBook K-8 Collection*,
 - and more.

-In *ASC*, we can search all 60 plus databases at one time, or we can select one or more of them.
+In *ASU*, we can search all 60 plus databases at one time, or we can select one or more of them.
 It makes sense to narrow our selection of database as we develop more knowledge of a topic.
-For example, if we were interested health related information, we might want to search the following *ASC* databases at once:
+For example, if we were interested health related information, we might want to search the following *ASU* databases at once:

 - *Consumer Health Reference eBook Collection*
 - *Health and Psychosocial Instruments*